kuzudb/kuzudb.github.io/docs/data-import/csv-import.md

 Karissa,40,2019-05-12
 ...
 ```
-The same file with header could have the following first line if (HEADER = true) was given, which would again be skipped:
+The same file with header could have the following first line if (HEADER = true) was given, which would however be ignored as explained above:
 ```
 name,age,reg_date
 ```